Help center

 Retention and legal hold

-Tenants can connect to another tenant only through a permissioned invite and acceptance workflow.
-One tenant creates a one-time subcontractor invite code, the other tenant redeems it and accepts the relationship disclaimer, and the issuing tenant reviews and accepts before the relationship becomes active.
+Companies can connect only through an invite and acceptance workflow.
+One company creates a one-time connection code, the other redeems it, and the company that issued the code reviews and accepts before the relationship becomes active.
+Both sides' acceptance is recorded, with who accepted on each side.

 Document exchanges